MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/welcome-to-mr-feature-tool.md

 ## 4. Reviewing and approving project changes

-The final step before the project is modified is to review and approve the proposed changes.
+The final step is reviewing and approving the proposed changes to the manifest and project files:

+* The proposed changes to the manifest are displayed on the left
+* The files to be added to the project are listed to the right
+* The **Compare** button allows for side-by-side viewing of the current manifest and the proposed changes

 ![Authorization](images/FeatureToolApprovalRequest.png)

-The proposed changes to the manifest are displayed on the left and the files to be added to the project are listed to the right.

-The Compare button allows for side-by-side viewing of the current manifest and the proposed changes.

-For more information, please see [reviewing and approving project modifications](reviewing-changes.md).
+For more information, see [reviewing and approving project modifications](reviewing-changes.md).

 ## 5. Project updated

-When the proposed changes are approved, the Unity project is updated to reference the selected Mixed Reality features.
+When the proposed changes are approved, your target Unity project is updated to reference the selected Mixed Reality features:

 ![Project updated](images/FeatureToolProjectUpdated.png)

-The Unity project's `Packages` folder now contains a `MixedReality` subfolder containing the feature package file(s) and the manifest will contain the appropriate reference(s).
+The Unity project's **Packages** folder now has a **MixedReality** subfolder with the feature package file(s) and the manifest will contain the appropriate reference(s).

-Returning to Unity will load the new selected features into the specified project.
+Return to Unity, wait for the new selected features to load, and start building!

 ## See also